Tiny-Earth/DemoSite/site/src/inclusive.md

 - Increase **instructor presence and connection to students** by making eye contact, engaging in positive body movements such as nods and smiles, communicating goals, setting guidelines for student interactions, and encouraging student participation [shea2006study, baker2010impact, andersen1981three, arbaugh2006does](@cite).
 - Use **active learning experiences**, in which students actively engage with content and sometimes each other [freeman_active_2014](@cite).
 You’ll find more examples in the Learning Experiences module.
-- Do regular **formative assessments**, in which students have the opportunity to regularly practice and receive feedback (Black and Wiliam, 1998).
+- Do regular **formative assessments**, in which students have the opportunity to regularly practice and receive feedback [black1998assessment](@cite).
 You’ll find more examples in the Learning Experiences module.
-- Encourage **microaffirmations**, which are actions that demonstrate care and can affirm a student's capabilitites (Estrada et al., 2019)
+- Encourage **microaffirmations**, which are actions that demonstrate care and can affirm a student's capabilitites [estrada2019influence](@cite)
 - Leverage activities that **increase resilience** by reframing social adversity as common and transient [walton_brief_2011](@cite)
 - Incorporate interventions that make explicit the **utility value** of a course or its parts [harackiewicz_closing_2016, asher2023utility](@cite).
 - Take actions that mitigate **stereotype threat**, which occurs when individuals fear they may confirm negative stereotypes about their social group, which in turn can negatively impact their performance [Steele2002-pt](@cite).